 The 1963 Norton Electra 400ES was the first electric-starting Norton

 New stuff for old bikes: Triumph hydraulic clutch actuating system from Flatland Custom Cycles

-Motorcycle Classics tech expert Keith Fellenstein solves ignition trouble on a Triumph T120.
+Motorcycle Classics’ tech expert Keith Fellenstein helps set the timing gears on a Triumph 650 engine build.